History of Wine Tourism in the Ancient World

 March 2009: The Conseil Supérieur de l’Oenotourisme was founded.
-The group, affiliated with Atout France and founded by the Ministers of Tourist and Agriculture brough the wine industry and tourism actors together to promote wine tourism in France.
+The group, affiliated with Atout France and founded by the Ministers of Tourist and Agriculture brought the wine industry and tourism actors together to promote wine tourism in France.

 2009: In the year 2009, the “Vignobles et découverte” label was established.
-This label specifies 67 places that provide travelers a comprehensive and appealing range of amenities.
+This label specifies 67 places that provide travelers with a comprehensive and appealing range of amenities.
 This includes bed and breakfasts, restaurants, estate visits, and wine tastings.